barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 The random perturbation can be made consistent between runs by setting the random seed, or disabled altogether by using [dense sampling](https://github.com/ANTsX/ANTs/wiki/antsRegistration-metric-sampling-strategies).

+### Random sampling in SyN

-Note that the SyN registration method was designed to use a densely sampled point set, and does not apply any downsampling or perturbation to its sample points.
+The SyN registration method was designed to use a densely sampled point set and does not apply any downsampling or perturbation to its sample points in versions prior to [v2.4.3](https://github.com/ANTsX/ANTs/releases/tag/v2.4.3).
+In version v2.4.3, SyN allows other sampling strategies, but neither it or BSplineSyN support user-defined seeds.
+This will be fixed in the next ANTs release.

 ## Floating point precision errors